twellspring/aws-formula/README.rst

 ``vpc:security_groups``
 ---------
 Create security groups and rules.
+Usage notes:
-If a single port is being specified, the `from_port` and `to port` can be replace with just `port`.  source_group_name and cidr_ip can be either a single item or a list.
-Use `port: -1` to specify all ports
+- If a single port is being specified, the `from_port` and `to port` can be replace with just `port`.
+- source_group_name and cidr_ip can be either a single item or a list.
+- Use `port: -1` to specify all ports
+- A rules pillar name is for information purposes only and is not used in the actual rule creation.s

 ```yaml
   vpc: